Record & Document Keeping for Companies in the Philippines

 - Employee 201 file (Personal Employment Record)

-Companies that fail to organize and manage their employee’s 201 files, are at risk of mixing employee performance evaluations, grievance forms, clearance forms, job titles, department heads, etc.
+Companies that fail to organize and manage their employee’s 201 files are at risk of mixing employee performance evaluations, grievance forms, clearance forms, job titles, department heads, etc.

 - BIR/ITR Filing and Payment

 It is the role of employers to annually submit the income tax returns of all their employees.
 They must also keep good updated records of all tax payments.
-Failure to file tax returns, supply accurate information, or attempt to evade tax payments will incur financial penalties, litigation and imprisonment.
+Failure to file tax returns, supply accurate information, or attempt to evade tax payments will incur financial penalties, litigation, and imprisonment.

 - DTI Regulatory Compliance

 An individual may choose to operate a business as the sole beneficial owner of the business, with partners, or as a corporation.
 To operate a business, potential businessmen and company owners must register their business with the local government and renew the business license every year.
 A corresponding penalty is charged for late renewals.
-Companies unable to comply to the rules and regulations of the DTI and the laws of the Philippines, will face administrative proceedings.
+Companies unable to comply with the rules and regulations of the DTI and the laws of the Philippines will face administrative proceedings.